ABOUT PACIFIC PLACE

 Seattle’s tourism is driven by its status as a top cruise destination, as well as its premier venues for conventions, sports and the arts:

-• The Seattle Convention Center recently concluded a $2 billion expansion and rebranding program.
+• The Seattle Convention Center recently concluded a $2 billion expansion with the Summit building.

-• The Convention Center hosted more than 50 conventions in 2023, expected to generate an estimated $300m in economic impact.
-For 2024, over 50 events have already been booked.
+• The Convention Center hosted more than 50 conventions in 2025.

 CRUISE SHIP DESTINATION